Chicco NuNu and Trio Living reviews

 “A sporty-looking Group 1, 2, 3 car seat that’s surprisingly lightweight and easy to install, the Chicco Neptune is a real find,” says our reviewer.

 Weighing only 4kg, the Chicco Neptune is an ideal choice if you need to move it between cars.
 Plus, it has a handy removable seat cover and an air circulation system to keep your child’s back cool, too.
-But Which? has rated it a "Don't Buy" - find out why.
+But it has been rated as a “Don’t Buy” by some – find out why.

 For a different way of travelling around with your baby, read our review of the Chicco Caddy Backpack carrier.
 The Caddy Backpack carrier is comfy for your baby and you, with an adjustable padded waist harness to relieve the pressure on your lower back.